lorenzo-rovigatti/comp_bio_notes/proteins.md

 When $D$ and $A$ form a HB, the two water molecules are freed to form hydrogen bonds with other water molecules.
 Since the number of hydrogen bonds on the left-hand side matches that on the right-hand side, the energy remains essentially unchanged.
 However, entropic contributions must also be considered:

 1. When a hydrogen bond forms between $A$ and $D$, the polypeptide's flexible backbone is typically forced to adopt a more constrained and specific conformation to facilitate this interaction, leading to a loss of conformational freedom and therefore a loss of entropy.
-2. When the intramolecular hydrogen bond forms, When the intramolecular hydrogen bond forms, the water molecules previously bonded to the polar groups are released into the bulk solvent.
+2. When the intramolecular hydrogen bond forms, the water molecules previously bonded to the polar groups are released into the bulk solvent.
 These water molecules, previously constrained in position and orientation (low-entropy state), now return to a more disordered state, increasing the system's entropy

-Interestingly, it turns out that, on average, the entropic contributions of these two effects not only have opposite signs but are also comparable in magnitude (see @finkelstein2002protein for a more thorough discussion).
+Interestingly, it turns out that, on average, the entropic contributions of these two effects not only have opposite signs but are also comparable in magnitude (see @finkelstein2002protein for a more thorough discussion), so that the conformation the backbone adopts is "marginally" stable and depends on the local environment rather than on intrinsic factors.

 [^lone_pairs]: Pairs of valence electrons that are not shared with another atom in a covalent bond and are not involved in bonding.
 [^latent_heat]: The amount of energy (usually expressed per mole) that must be supplied to a liquid to transform it into a gas.